 Ataxic cerebral palsy is a rare type of CP that is caused by damage to a part of the brain called the cerebellum.

-Some of the major functions of the cerebellum are to fine-tune movements and establish coordination.
+Some of the major functions of the cerebellum are to direct movements and establish coordination.

-As a result, those with ataxic cerebral palsy often struggle with tasks that require fine motor skills such as writing, using silverware, and picking items up.
+As a result, those with ataxic cerebral palsy often struggle with tasks that require fine motor skills such as writing, using silverware, and picking up items.

-Those with other types of cerebral palsy can also struggle with hand functions due to high muscle tone.
+Those with other types of cerebral palsy may also struggle with hand functions due to high muscle tone.
 Generally, this is experienced in the form of clenched fingers.

 4. Poor Nutrition